privacyguides/privacyguides.org/docs/basics/hardware.md

 </div>

 Android defines three [security classes](https://source.android.com/docs/security/features/biometric/measure#biometric-classes) for biometrics; you should check that your device is Class 3 before enabling biometrics.

+Windows Hello compatible biometrics use the [less secure unlock solution](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/) with no 3D map of your face.
+They also have issues sometimes with vendors not [implementing the biometrics securely](https://nondeterministic.computer/@mjg59/111456696748600420).

 ### Device Encryption